Are You Finished Yet? How to avoid overworking your coloring.

 1. The 43rd Fix

-Copic loves to brag that you can go back and re-blend.
+Copic brags that you can go back and re-blend.
 Pencil companies boast that you can add 20 kajillion layers.
-Even watercolor manufacturers have started talking-up the ability to lift color for a second shot at perfection.
+Even watercolor manufacturers have started talking-up the ability to lift color for a fresh chance at perfection.

-But paper is finite.
-It won't stand up to a ton of abuse.
+Nope.
+Paper is fragile.
+It can’t take much abuse.
 Every fix takes a toll on your paper.

-It's okay to double back and try again but you can't do that forever.
+It's okay to double back and try again but you can't keep trying again forever.

 Usually, the flaw isn't noticeable to anyone but you.

-We're all standing 4 feet back wondering what the heck you're fussing about.
+We're all wondering what the heck you're fussing about.

-We can easily see the area you re-blended so many times that it's now dark and sticky.
-We can spot the places you scrubbed raw with an eraser.
+We can easily see the spot you re-blended so many that it now looks dark and sticky.
+We see the places you scrubbed raw with an eraser.
 And that glittery butterfly sticker isn't fooling anyone.
 We know you're trying hide the fix of a fix of a fix.

 Don't kill your whole project over a tiny flaw.